awsdocs/aws-cloudtrail-user-guide/doc_source/logging-management-and-data-events-with-cloudtrail.md

 + AWS Lambda function execution activity \(the `Invoke` API\)

  Data events are disabled by default when you create a trail\.
 To record CloudTrail data events, you must explicitly add the supported resources or resource types for which you want to collect activity to a trail\.
-For more information, see [Creating a Trail](cloudtrail-create-a-trail-using-the-console-first-time.md), [Data Events](#logging-data-events), and [Services That Support Logging Data Events](cloudtrail-supported-services.md#cloud-trail-supported-services-data-events)\.
+For more information, see [Creating a Trail](cloudtrail-create-a-trail-using-the-console-first-time.md) and [Data Events](#logging-data-events)\.

 Additional charges apply for logging data events\.
 For CloudTrail pricing, see [AWS CloudTrail Pricing](https://aws.amazon.com/cloudtrail/pricing/)\.

-For information about what AWS services support logging data events, and the APIs that are included in data event logging for each service, see [Services That Support Logging Data Events](cloudtrail-supported-services.md#cloud-trail-supported-services-data-events)\.

 ### Logging Data Events with the AWS Management Console<a name="logging-data-events-with-the-cloudtrail-console"></a>